Chasing1020/Chasing1020.github.io/post/my-cs-learning-route/index.md

 # 2. Computer Systems

 1. [Course: Intro to Computer Systems](https://www.cs.cmu.edu/afs/cs/academic/class/15213-f21/www/schedule.html): It is known as a course study site for the must-read book 《CSAPP》.
-1. [NJU-projectn](https://nju-projectn.github.io/ics-pa-gitbook/ics2021/): The computer system fundamentals course lab at Nanjing University is very helpful for personal improvement after completion.
+2. [NJU-projectn](https://nju-projectn.github.io/ics-pa-gitbook/ics2021/): The computer system fundamentals course lab at Nanjing University is very helpful for personal improvement after completion.
+3. [Write Great Code: Volume 1: Understanding the Machine](https://jdnotes.net/pdf/coding/writegreatcode_vol1.pdf): This book explains the underlying mechanics of how a computer works.
+4. [What Every Programmer Should Know About Memory](https://www.akkadia.org/drepper/cpumemory.pdf): A paper by Red Hat, Inc. It explains the structure of memory subsystems in use on modern commodity hardware, illustrating why CPU caches were developed, how they work, and what programs should do to achieve optimal performance by utilizing them.

 # 3. Data Structure